codejones-hub/plutus/plutus-tx-plugin/test/PatchedGHC/README.md

 An example with separate modules Lib (for typeclass declaration and instances, no orphans) and Use (for plutus compilation/use site).

-This breaks plutus compilation for some methods which belong to typeclasses of >=2 number of methods, and the ghc compilation of the Lib is done with `-fomit-interface-pragmas`, which happens to be the default flag for `ghc -O0` (not cabal).
+This breaks plutus compilation for some methods which belong to typeclasses of >=2 number of methods.
+The error is that the wrong method implementation is returned upon querying the extensible interface.
+For example, in a typeclass with 2 methods `method1` and `method2, querying for the RHS of `method2` returns the implementation RHS of `method1` which most likely will run into a type error.

+Workaround: Use `-fno-omit-interface-pragmas` or use  `ghc -O`, aka `ghc -O1' (`cabal` defaults to `-O`)

+## plutus-ledger:Ledger.Typed.Scripts.Validators.forwardingMPS

+This yields the same method mismatch error as the `OmitInterface` above.
+The workaround of `OmitInterface` does not seem to help.
+It has to do with the 2-typeclass `Data` and the method `fromData`.